 Table of Contents

 Okay, so the most dangerous creatures in the UK might not be fierce tigers and prowling savannah lions, but there are still some beasts you should watch out for when you’re traveling around Old Blighty.

-- The UK may not seem like the most obvious place to spot a dangerous animal but there are definitely a few beasts that you should be careful of.
+- The United Kingdom may not seem like the most obvious place to spot a dangerous animal but there are definitely a few beasts that you should be careful of.

-- Ticks are a silent killer and carry Lyme disease, which can be fatal for humans.
+- Ticks are silent killers and carry Lyme disease, which can be fatal for humans.

 - When you’re at the beach, be aware of weaver fish which can shoot a searing pain into your foot if you don’t wear foot protection.

-- Even some of the UKs favourite countryside mammals (deers, cows ect…) can be a danger if they stray out in front of cars or charge at you in herds
+- Even some of the UK’s favorite countryside mammals (deer, cows, etc…) can be a danger if they stray out in front of cars or charge at you in herds.

 Warning: You may never look at a cow the same way again.
 Sorry about that…

 Ticks are the stealthy killer of the united kingdom.
 Barely larger than a pinprick, they possess eight legs, an oversized thorax and a small head that anchors on needle-like biters.
 All that lurks in the long grass of outdoor meadows and farm fields, waiting for unsuspecting prey to pass on by.
 When something or someone does come, the tick will pounce and look for a spot of moist, healthy skin to latch onto.
 Then it starts bulging with drawn blood.